anna-pohle/anna-pohle/README.md

 [LinkedIn](https://www.linkedin.com/in/anna-pohle/)

-_“Quality is never an accident; it is always the result of high intention, sincere effort, intelligent direction and skillful execution” – John Ruskin_
+_”A tester is a translator between the developer and the customer" – James Whittaker_

 ---